 • Responding to changing carbon regulatory conditions globally, particularly in Australia;

 • Continuing to improve our environmental compliance and management systems, and our environmental performance; and

 • Responding to climate change risks and opportunities.

-• Continued focus on improving environmental awareness through training, with an emphasis on loss of containment, spill prevention and stormwater pollution prevention; and
+• Continued focus on improving environmental awareness through training, with emphasis on loss of containment, spill prevention, site cleaning processes and stormwater pollution prevention;

 • Continuing to work with the Australian Federal Government on energy and carbon policy to ensure favourable outcomes for business and the environment.